land rover freelander

 The Freelander 2, which is priced from GBP21,995 on the road, boasts of class-leading on and off-road performance and features Terrain ResponseTM, improved fuel economy, a premium cabin and an affordable cost of ownership.Read the entire article 250,000th Land Rover Freelander 2 rolls off the production line

-Unichip Europe has launched a ‘U-Connect’ plug and play performance ECU upgrade for the 2.2-litre Land Rover Freelander 2 TD4.
-Unichip, which is gaining popularity in the UK and Europe because of its road driving prowess and four wheel drive capabilities, said that its technicians have spent months on dyno and road testing.
+Unichip Europe has launched a ‘U-Connect’ plug and play performance ECU (engine control unit) upgrade for the 2.2-liter engine of the Land Rover Freelander 2 TD4.
+Unichip, which is gaining popularity in the United Kingdom and Europe because of its road driving prowess and four wheel drive capabilities, said that its technicians have spent months on dyno and road testing.

-They were able to use the powerful and versatile Uni-Q piggyback ECU to fine tune the fuelling and turbo boost settings on the 2179cc, four cylinder, common rail Land Rover TD4 powerplant to produce major improvements in performance.
+Unichip Europe was able to use the powerful and versatile Uni-Q piggyback ECU to fine tune the fuelling and turbo boost settings on the 2179-cc, four cylinder, common rail Land Rover TD4 powerplant to produce major improvements in performance.

 On sale next month is Land Rover's revised Freelander that is claimed to have lower emissions.
 The eco push reportedly extends to the first ever two-wheel-drive version.
 The vehicle offers improved interiors, a stronger performance and greater refinement.
 At the center of this lineup is a revised version of the PSA-sourced 2.2-litre turbodiesel engine.